|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 Who will be teaching me?

-The programme will be taught collaboratively between the Media and Performing Arts teams.
-Recognising and acknowledging the collaborative nature of industry disciplines, students will benefit from the experience and knowledge of both teams.
+The programme will be taught collaboratively by Media and Music theorists and practitioners.
+Recognising and acknowledging the collaborative nature of industry disciplines, students will benefit from the experience and knowledge of the subject teams, as well as associate tutors and visiting speakers from the creative industries.

-The Media and Performing Arts teams consist of a wide range of research active full-time academics, practitioners and technical staff, together with part-time industry professionals and academic specialists, offering a wide range of learning experiences.
+The Department of Media consist of a wide range of research active full-time academics, practitioners and technical staff, together with part-time industry professionals and academic specialists, offering a wide range of learning experiences.

 A Great Study Environment